 We have no dues and we do not do fund raising.
 We are not political or religious.
 Most of us joined because we needed new ways to be involved in society prior to or after retirement, and found in SIR new contacts and friends that share our interests.
 Wives love that we have joined.

-Currently our branch has 167 members from all areas of the valley.
+Currently our branch has 169members from all areas of the valley.
 We meet for lunch on the third Wednesday of each month.
 The lunch is at the Three Flames on Meridian in San Jose.
 It consists of a social hour, some reporting, lunch and a speaker for about 45 minutes.
 Past speakers have been a trust/estate attorney, world renowned photographer, San Jose Police Department helicopter pilot, armed forces veterans etc. The speakers are a major draw for our members in addition to member participation in our activities.

 We have multiple activities reflecting the interests of the organization.
 Our activities include: Golf, Pool, Hiking, Bocce, Cards, Biking, Wine Tasting, Travel and more are possible if the interest is there.
 Many of our activities can include non-members, so wives or partners are able to participate.